vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 will be handled as above, or into a more specialized `RuntimeTransform` (`aggregate` and `lua` version 2).
 The runtime transform type runs inside of a task which, in turn, takes a transform output buffer as an input parameter.
-That framework will be rewritten to accept named outputs, with the associated convenience methods for handling discards.
+That framework will be rewritten to accept named outputs, with the associated convenience methods for handling errors.
 Further, since it is the only instance of a task transform, that framework will replace the task transform, allowing us to build the outputs in the topology builder.